madhavanmalolan/banditloot/README.md

 ## Request to improve
 I'm giving away 1ETH for the best game dynamics contract update.
-If you are new to solidity and want to still contribute check out this [tutorial](https://questb.uk/quest/learning-solidity-by-extending-loot!-d699)
+If you are learning solidity or want to understand how this contract works to still contribute, check out this [tutorial](https://questb.uk/quest/learning-solidity-by-extending-loot!-d699)